portalhugger/Probability-Zero/plans.md

   * each algorithm can be assigned between 0 and __maxcomputations__ computational resources, but no more than the max can be assigned across all algorithms at any given time (like a point system). algorithms perform at a proportional rate to their assigned computational resources (inactive when assigned computations = 0).
 Initial __maxcomputations__ = 100.
   * so, like a dnd stats creator, there should be numbers with plus and minus buttons on either side of them for each program, indicating how many are being used

-  * list of algorithms
+Basic Programs:
-      * Auto-Clicker: Generates once per (__clickRate__ / assigned computations) seconds
+  * Auto-Clicker: Generates once per (__clickRate__ / assigned computations) seconds (unlocked initially)
-      * unlocked initially (when you unlock the tab)
     * v1: clickRate = 3000
-        * v2: clickRate = 1000

-      * Decryption: Spends time to decrypt encrypted files
-        * unlocked by
-        * v2: double speed of v1
-        * v3: triple speed of v2
-        * v4: quadruple speed of v3
+    * vn: 0.8 of the previous (probably?)
     * etc

+  * Decryption: Spends time to decrypt encrypted files (unlocked )
+    * vn: double speed of previous version
+    * etc

+Advanced Programs:

   * Optimizer: Spends time to unlock better versions of existing programs
         * vN: unlocks v(N+1) of a selected program of the same or lower version (eg. optimizer v2 unlocks v3 of any v1 or v2 program, optimizer v3 unlocks v4 of any v1, v2, or v3 program, etc)
         * using the optimizer on itself unlocks its next version but it's extremely slow without more computational resources

 ## MAKe Tab
-(unlocked by Repair Modifier code)
+(unlocked by Repair Module)

 * **Assemble:** convert __hypermatter__ into selected part (dropdown menu)
   * unlocked initially